epccs/MacGyver/Manager/Adc/README.md

 ## Todo

 (done) show ADC values in debug
+(done, ouch) verify values are correct
+(needs test from app) add way to return ADC values on TWI
+    app request value as a master write+read to the manager, the manager reply as a master write to the application.
-(done, ouch)verify values are correct add way to return ADC values on TWI add references and return on TWI add corrections and return on TWI
+    That is crazy cool (note write+read was reused from AppUpload, it is not ideal) use twi server monitor to track transactions remove "print adc json if stram is available for write" add references and return on TWI add corrections and return on TWI